NewsLetter

 NEW ANNOUNCEMENT(S)! :

-Our monthly fresh fruit brown bag service to support Cumberland county older adults with fresh fruits.
-Drop off by March 24th by 12pm at 719 McRae Rd, Cary.
-Please use the signup sheet below to participate in this service.
+Our monthly fresh fruit brown bag service to support Cumberland county council of older adults with fresh fruits.
+Drop off fruits by 12pm on Sunday Jan 26 at 3309 Valley Side Court, Cary Please use the signup sheet below to participate in this service.

 To participate in active service projects, please see list below.